Muak Lek district: Geography

 Muak Lek, in the east of the province, is the second-largest district of Saraburi by area.
 Neighbouring districts are from the north clockwise: Phatthana Nikhom, Tha Luang, and Lam Sonthi of Lopburi province; Sikhio and Pak Chong of Nakhon Ratchasima province; Mueang Nakhon Nayok of Nakhon Nayok province; and Kaeng Khoi and Wang Muang of Saraburi.

-The district is in the hills of the Dong Phaya Yen Mountains, which separate central Thailand from the northeastern region (Isan).
+The district lies in the hills of the Dong Phaya Yen Mountains, which separate central Thailand from the northeastern region (Isan).
 Khao Yai National Park occupies part of the district at its southern end.
 Khlong Muak Lek, a stream originating from Khao Yai, separates Muak Lek district from Pak Chong as it flows northwards to join the Pa Sak River.
 Muak Lek town lies on the western bank of the stream, with the Muak Lek Waterfall in its vicinity.
 The Chet Sao Noi Waterfalls lie downstream to the north, and the eponymous national park covers forested hill areas in the vicinity.